Irina-Camelia Begu: Singles

 Unlike previous years, Begu did not made any progress during the season of 2013.
 She started year with first round loss at the Hobart International.
 After that, she reached only first or second round at every tournaments with the exception of the one quarterfinal at the Korea Open in September.
 There she defeated top 50 Julia Görges, but later lost to Anastasia Pavlyuchenkova.
 Weak results caused her dropping on the rankings and falling out the top 100 in the September.

 Things got changed in the season of 2014.
 At the Australian Open, she was forced to play in the qualifications.
 She succeed to qualify, but then lost to Galina Voskoboeva.
 At her following participation, she reached quarterfinal of the Rio Open, losing there to Teliana Pereira.
 She then was successful at the ITF Women's Circuit.
-She won two $25k events and reached final of the $50k Medellín.
+She won two 25k events and reached final of the 50k Open Medellín.
 Nearly after that, in May, she reached semifinal of the Portugal Open in Oeiras, defeating top 30 Kaia Kanepi and top 50 Kurumi Nara, before she lost to top 20 player Carla Suárez Navarro.
-In July, she won $100k Contrexéville Open, after defeating seed No. 1 Kaia Kanepi.
+In July, she won $100k Contrexéville Open, after defeating top-seeded Kaia Kanepi.
 She finished year with the final of Premier-level Kremlin Cup, but then lost to Anastasia Pavlyuchenkova.
 All these results, helped her to climbed from outside the top 120 to the top 50, at the end of the year.

 Doubles: Three WTA Tour titles

 Just like in singles, Begu did not show her best in doubles, during these two seasons.
 At the 2013 Australian Open, she reached third round, alongside Niculescu, failing to repeat previous year quarterfinal result.
 In June, she won title at the Rosmalen Championships, alongside Anabel Medina Garrigues.
 That was her first grass title.
 In February 2014, she won title at the Rio Open, alongside María Irigoyen.
-Soon after that, she returned at the ITF Women's Circuit, where she first win $25k event in São Paulo and then the $50k Medellín Open.
+Soon after that, she returned at the ITF Women's Circuit, where she first won 25k event in São Paulo and then the 50k Open Medellín.
 When she returned to the WTA Tour, she did not do well, but later reached third round of the French Open.
 In July, she reached final of the $100k Contrexéville Open.
 In September, she reached semifinals at the Tashkent Open, followed with title at the Korea Open.
 Despite her inconsistent, she remained in the top 100 through whole 2013 and 2014 seasons.